-When variable selection is not fixed, the heuristic examines neighboring solutions that result from various branching decisions.
+The heuristic can be executed with or without a predetermined rule for selecting variables on which to branch.
+If the variable selection rule is not fixed in advance, the heuristic examines neighboring solutions (trees) that result from various choices of the branching variables.
 The search can be designed to exploit the characteristics of the problem at hand, much as is done with local search methods in general.
 We will see that a relatively simple local search procedure can substantially improve the bound.